Data sanitization makes your data permanently unrecoverable, but don’t leave without verification.

 Your ITAD partner must sanitize data in compliance with both, as well as, when applicable, HIPAA, the federal standard for the protection of sensitive patient health information.

 To summarize: No guarantees or promises can take the place of official verification and certification when it comes to data sanitization.
-Only then can you be assured that your data will never fall into the wrong hands.
+Only then can you rest assured that your data will never fall into the wrong hands.